 Speaking of garage sales, are you going to have one?

-When I did my last challenge, I did.
-I designated our rarely used guest bedroom as the garage sale staging area.
+When I did this challenge the very first time, I did.
+I designated our rarely used guest bedroom in the basement as the garage sale staging area.
 After each organization day, I would take any items I wanted to sell to the bedroom and dump them.

 Ideally, you would price them then, too, but I didn’t.
 The room was PACKED!
 I had a whopping garage sale and made about $400.

-This time I am NOT having a garage sale.
-I don’t have enough stuff and what I do have is not “garage sale stuff.”
+Every other time I have done this challenge, I have NOT had a garage sale.
+I don’t have enough stuff and what I do have is not “garage sale” stuff.

 If so, where are those sale items going to reside?
-I like to save mine up and then spend a day listing and packaging them for sale.
+I like to save mine up and then spend a day listing and packaging them for sale once a month.

 Be realistic.
 WHEN are you going to list these items?

 Weekly?
 Then by all means, use the dining room table.

 Once a quarter?
 Find a space out of the way to store them until the selling mood strikes!